Tracking, Profiling, and Ad Targeting in the Alexa Echo Smart Speaker Ecosystem: Companies' Representations

-\textit{Disclosure of platform-party collection.} Only 10 privacy policies clearly indicate the possibility that personal information is collected by Amazon.
-For example, the skill \textit{Sonos}~\cite{SonosSkill} clearly states that voice recording is collected by Amazon.
-Furthermore, we also found 136 skills, whose statements contain vague disclosures that may correspond to the traffic going to Amazon.
-For example, the privacy policy of the skill \textit{Harmony}~\cite{HarmonySkill}) has the following statement, in which Amazon is not explicitly mentioned as an entity that: \textit{``Circle products may send pseudonymous information to an analytics tool, including timestamps, transmission statistics, feature usage, performance metrics, errors, etc."}
+\textit{Disclosure of platform-party collection.} Table~\ref{table:network-to-policy-consistency-endpoints} presents the result of our endpoint analysis.
+The table shows that only 10 privacy policies clearly indicate that personal information is collected by Amazon.
+For example, the \textit{Sonos} skill~\cite{SonosSkill} clearly states that voice recordings are collected by Amazon.
+Furthermore, we find that 136 skills vaguely disclose that their network traffic may go to Amazon.
+For example, the \textit{Harmony} skill~\cite{HarmonySkill} privacy policy mentions sending data but without referring to the name of the entity: \textit{``Circle products may send pseudonymous information to an analytics tool, including timestamps, transmission statistics, feature usage, performance metrics, errors, etc.''}

-\textit{Disclosure of first-party collection.} We found that 32 skills connect to non platform-party endpoints.
+\textit{Disclosure of first-party collection.} We find that 32 skills connect to non platform-party endpoints.
 Among them, 10 provide privacy policies and only six have at least one clear or vague disclosure.
-The only two clearly disclosed first-party endpoints are in the privacy policies of the skills \textit{YouVersion Bible}~\cite{YouVersionBibleSkill} and \textit{Garmin}~\cite{GarminSkill}, and correspond to the organizations that are the developers of the skills.
+The only two clearly disclosed first-party endpoints are in the privacy policies of the \textit{YouVersion Bible}~\cite{YouVersionBibleSkill} and \textit{Garmin}~\cite{GarminSkill} skills: they correspond to the organizations that are the developers of the skills.

-\textit{Disclosure of third-party collection.} Many third-party endpoints, e.g., Liberated Syndication, Podtrac, Spotify and Triton Digital, provide audio content distribution and monetization (tracking/advertising) services.
-Skills likely rely on these third-party service providers to deliver audio contents.
-However, only a few skills disclose data collection and sharing with third-party endpoints in their privacy policies, and when they do, they use vague terms.
-For example, the skill \textit{Charles Stanley Radio}~\cite{CharlesStanleyRadioSkill} uses the term {\em``external service providers''} to refer to third-party endpoints in the following statement in its privacy policy: \textit{``We may also share your personal information with external service providers who help us better serve you."} Another example is the skill \textit{VCA Animal Hospitals} that uses the blanket term {\em``third-parties''} to refer to all third-party endpoints in its privacy policy~\cite{VCAAnimalHospitalSkill}.
+\textit{Disclosure of third party collection.} Many skills rely on third party organizations, e.g., Liberated Syndication, Podtrac, Spotify and Triton Digital, which provide audio content distribution and tracking/advertising services.
+However, only a few skills disclose data collection and sharing with third party organizations in their privacy policies, and when they do, they use vague terms.
+For example, the \textit{Charles Stanley Radio} skill~\cite{CharlesStanleyRadioSkill} uses the term {\em``external service providers''} to refer to third party organizations in its privacy policy.
+Another example is the \textit{VCA Animal Hospitals} skill that uses the blanket term {\em``third parties''} to refer to all third party organizations in its privacy policy~\cite{VCAAnimalHospitalSkill}.